abhiabhi0/obsidan-programmerCave/LLD/08 - Creational Design Patterns - Prototype, Factory Method and Abstract Factory.md

 ## Factory
 - is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
 - This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.
-- The client code can request an object from a factory object without having to know the class of the object that will be returned.
+- The <mark class="hltr-g">client code can request an object from a factory object without having to know the class of the object that will be returned</mark>.
 The factory object can create the object and return it to the client code.

 ### Simple Factory
 - is a creational pattern that provides a static method for creating objects.